inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 pertains both to the main and the per-node figures; ``mean`` by default.
 Similarly, the spectrogram figure has the :par:`SpectrogramPixelMode` parameter.

-.. note:: The power density map feature is very CPU-intensive but the visualization can use multiple CPU cores.
+.. note:: The power density map feature is very CPU-intensive, but the visualization can use multiple CPU cores.
 For multi-core support, INET needs to be compiled with OpenMP.

 The ``PowerDensityMap`` configuration uses a similar network as the previous examples, but without a probe module.
 The network also contains physical objects which represent